mozilla-releng/relengdocs/procedures/merge_duty.rst

 Originally, the ``m-c`` -> ``m-b`` was done a week after ``m-b`` -> ``m-r``.
 Starting at ``Firefox 57``, Release Management wanted to ship DevEdition ``b1`` week before the planned mozilla-beta merge day.
 This meant Releng had to merge both repos at the same time.
-With 71.0, we’re back to the initial workflow with merging ``m-b`` -> ``m-r`` in the first week and then ``m-c`` -> ``m-b`` in the follow-up week.
+With 71.0, we're back to the initial workflow with merging ``m-b`` -> ``m-r`` in the first week and then ``m-c`` -> ``m-b`` in the follow-up week.